What is performance management?

 Continuous performance management – the new approach on the block

-Many big brands have largely jettisoned this annual performance management approach, and in its place is now continuous performance management.
-The ‘Plan – Act – Track – Review – Reward’ cycle is still there, but it has been shortened, allowing employers to get more connected to their employees, break achievement into smaller chunks, and avoid issues festering for months before there’s an opportunity to deal with them.
+Many big brands have largely jettisoned this annual performance management approach, and in place of annual reviews is now continuous performance management.
+The ‘Plan – Act – Track – Review – Reward’ cycle is still there, but it has been shortened, allowing employers to get more connected to their employees, break achievement into smaller chunks, gather real-time feedback, and avoid issues festering for months before there’s an opportunity to deal with them.

 Continuous performance management means more regular communication about what’s going well, and how that can be maintained, as well as what could be improved.
 It’s a two-way process where employees feel empowered to share feedback on their progress and on the managerial support they’re receiving, and managers feedback on employee efforts.

 This agile approach allows more flexibility, rapid problem-solving and opportunity for feedback and action.
 It ties neatly in with the five objectives of performance management, because:

 - Priority is given to employee training and development

 - Goals are more short term, more flexible, and can be achieved quickly

 - Collaboration and communication occur naturally in a continuous environment

 - Good performance can be rewarded, and poor performance picked up to be remedied much sooner